BINF-3101/Lab_8_sequence_comparison/README.md

 # LQ 2

-How many positions in the sequence alignment had low conservation for Threonine?
+How many positions in the sequence alignment had low conservation for Lysine (which is abbreviated K)?

 **_TIP_** In this case when we use grep we **do not use the -c command**.
 This is because it only counts **lines**.
 If we want to match just one character (for example, z) we would use grep with the ```-o``` option.
 For example, the command would be